What Are the Most Common Misconceptions About the Criminal Process?

 There are plenty of myths and misconceptions out there concerning the legal and criminal process, and it’s important to know the facts.
 Anyone can make a mistake and find themselves under arrest someday.
 Do not bank on the idea that you can do a certain thing because you saw it on a show or you simply assumed that was how it works.
 The legal process is a complex one, and we should understand how it works in relation to how we might find ourselves in the midst of it.

 If you find yourself in the criminal justice process and you’re confused, hiring a lawyer is your best option.
 Attorneys know what will work best for you.
-If you want an informed and experienced attorney, contact Mary Beth Harrell Law Firm at 254-680-4655.
+If you want an informed and experienced attorney, contact Mary Beth Harrell Criminal Defense and DWI Lawyers at 254-680-4655.
 Our offices are located in Killeen and Copperas Cove in Central Texas.
 Feel free to fill out our contact form to schedule an appointment.